Local Resident Information

 Lazydays Festival background

-The event features great music acts, local up-and-coming musicians, and a celebration of independent drink producers, alongside crafters/makers, food trucks, demonstrations and tastings, as well as children’s entertainment and activities.
+The event features great music acts, local up-and-coming musicians, and a celebration of independent drink producers, alongside crafters/makers, food trucks, comedy, street theatre, and children’s entertainment and activities.

-There will be multiple performance areas across the festival site.
-One will be an open-air stage, the second an enclosed canvas tent for emerging musical talent, and the third a demonstration venue.
+There will be 5 performance areas across the site: an open-air stage, an enclosed canvas big-top tent, a bandstand for emerging musical talent, a children’s entertainment tent, and a themed pub featuring comedy and other entertainment.

-There will be up to 10 bars and bar activations, and a wide selection of food outlets and roaming entertainment.
+There will be a wide selection of bars, food and retail outlets.

 The Premises License

-The licensed maximum capacity of the event is 4,999.
+The licensed maximum capacity of the event remains at 4,999.

 The premises will be open, including for the sale & supply of alcohol and regulated entertainment, including dance, films, plays, live & recorded music, on:

-Part of the noise management plan includes the provision of a noise hotline, which will be manned for the duration of the festival.
-Details about this hotline will be circulated to residents shortly before the event.
+The Noise Management Plan includes a noise hotline that will be staffed throughout the festival.
+Details about this hotline will be circulated to residents in an additional letter shortly before the event.

 Resident forum